MegaGlest/megaglest-source/docs/README.txt

 your file manager/browser to browse to the directory containing the downloaded file.
 Right-click the file, select the option to inspect and change this files' properties/permissions, and make the file executable by its owner.
 Now double- click the file to execute it.
+You need not and should not run the installer as the administrative user (root) or via sudo, but as a normal (restricted) user.

 The graphical installer will show up and display the MegaGlest license.
-Install the game into your home directory (default location) or a location of your choice (within the boundaries of where your Linux user may write to, so probably anywhere below your home directory only).
+Install the game into a directory below your home directory (the default location of ~/.megaglest is fine) or any location of your choice (within the boundaries of where your Linux user may write to).
 Once the installer completes, a MegaGlest starter/shortcut will show up on your window managers' application menu.

 Windows:
 All you should need to do on Windows is to double-click the downloaded file.
 You may get to see a warning saying that this file you downloaded from the Internet may be unsafe.
-However, if you downloaded this file from a trusted source, such as http://megaglest.org/, it is safe to proceed.
+However, if you downloaded this file from a trusted source, i.e. megaglest.org or *.mirror.sourceforge.net, it is generally safe to proceed.
+However, we can not make any guarantees.
+You are encouraged to scan the downloaded installer for viruses.

+Other platforms:
+Please refer to the packagers' installation guides.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~